matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 registration and delivery for streaming analytics pipeline.
 Supports push and pull message deliveries.

 181) Pub/Sub - How does it work?
 Answer: Publisher sender of message.
-Publishers send messages by making HTTPs request to 'pubsub.googleapis.com'.
+Publishers send messages by making HTTP's request to 'pubsub.googleapis.com'.
 Subscriber: Receiver of messages.
 Pull: Subscriber pulls messages when ready.
-Subscriber makes HTTPs request to 'pubsub.googleapis.com'.
+Subscriber makes HTTP's request to 'pubsub.googleapis.com'.
 Push - Messages are sent to subscribers.
 Subscribers provide a web hook endpoint at the time of registration.
 When a message is received on the topic.
-A HTTPs POST request is sent to the web hook endpoints.
+A HTTP's POST request is sent to the web hook endpoints.
 Very Flexible Publisher(s) and Subscriber(s) Relationship: One to Many, Many to One, Many to Many.

 182) Relational Database - Import and Export?